BLCM/bl3mods/Aaron0000/Balands/README.md

 Rectifier - Damage buffed by 2333%.

-Stop-Gap - Damage immunity changed to 100% damage resistance.
+Stop-Gap - Damage immunity changed to 50% damage reduction.

  ┗----Rationale: Same situation as the Super Soldier.
-In order to the keep people from having perpetual God-mode active, the immunity's been changed from 100% damage reduction (zero damage received) to 100% damage resistance (50% less damage received.)
+In order to the keep people from having perpetual God-mode active, the immunity's been changed from 100% damage reduction (zero damage received) to 50% damage reduction (50% less damage received.)

 The Transformer - No change.